 Creating Cover Art on your phone

 You can create cover art on your phone easily.
 There are several apps that let you do this.
-As you can see in the image above, I gave it a go using Iphones built-in photo editor and it was a breeze.
-The key to making good cover art on your phone is starting out with good photographs or artworks.
+As you can see in the image above, I gave it a go using iPhones built-in photo editor and it was a breeze.
+The key to making good cover art on your phone is starting out with good photographs or artwork.
 Since your editing capabilities and your creative capabilities may be limited because of the small screen size.

 I gave many apps a try, and I found Snapseed and Photoshop Express to be particularly easy and useful to work with.